Data Connectors¶

 There is also a field for OAuth 2.0 scopes.
 It’s basically corresponding to specific URLs available on google documentation.
 Generally, we will use this one: https://www.googleapis.com/auth/bigquery

-• Then we can finally hit the TEST CONNECTION and SAVE the connection 😄
+- Then we can finally hit the

-• After successfully, configuring the data provider you can see in your connectors interface that your newly configured data provider is available.
+the connection 😄 - After successfully, configuring the data provider you can see in your connectors interface that your newly configured data provider is available.

-• Now click on the + symbol that says ADD A QUERY to actually query the data provider and extract data into Toucan!
+to actually query the data provider and extract data into Toucan!
 (Data source)

 Data Source configuration